Aseem5047/StyleSense/README.md

 ✔ email: aseemgupta2002@gmail.com

 ##### 1. Register / Authenticate -> Explore and Toggle Theme and Select Text Preference using Buttons on Navbar
-##### 2. Stay Logged In or Log Out and Open another window say Incognito -> Repeat the Authentication
+##### 2. Stay Logged In or Log Out and Open another window say Incognito ( you have to allow third party cookies ) -> Repeat the Authentication
 ##### 3. Theme & Text Preferences from previous session gets applied
 ##### 4. Now You can Personalize the application the way you want